-Understanding the profession and adapting to demographics, attitudes and changing consumer preferences in the communities in which it operates is key to facilitating long-term growth.
-Accordingly, the Company is developing crematoriums at several of its existing operations, and offering unique and flexible cremation service packages to meet the increasing preference for cremations, and continuing to offer families livestreaming services, virtual and video conference planning, and online pricing to meet consumer expectations in the post-pandemic climate.
-Additionally, at certain of its facilities, PLC offers value-added services such as catering, on-site kitchens and supplies, outdoor gardens, pavilions and event spaces, banquet halls, and on-site coffee and gift shops to meet the ongoing desire for non-traditional services, personalization and preplanning.
+Additionally, the Company is developing crematoriums at several of its existing operations, and offering unique and flexible cremation service packages to meet the increasing preference for cremations, along with continuing to offer families livestreaming services, virtual and video conference planning, and online pricing to meet consumer expectations in the post-pandemic climate.
+Moreover, at certain of its facilities, PLC offers value-added services such as catering, on-site kitchens and supplies, outdoor gardens, pavilions and event spaces, banquet halls, and on-site coffee and gift shops to meet the ongoing desire for non-traditional services, personalization and pre-planning.

-In 2022, PLC focused on streamlining and improving its operational efficiencies through an alignment of the operations and sales teams and through increased location management support.
-Further, the Company is continuing its roll-out of FaCTSTM, an innovative and comprehensive software platform developed for funeral homes and cemeteries.
+To ensure alignment between PLC's operations and sales teams, the Company continues to focus on streamlining and improving its operational efficiencies through increased location management support.
+Further, the Company will continue to enhance the functionality and capabilities of FaCTSTM, an innovative and comprehensive software platform developed for funeral homes and cemeteries.
 The software's robust platform allows businesses to efficiently manage day-to-day cemetery and funeral home operations with detailed item management, customized pre-need and at-need purchase contracts, client-side accounting, trust management, commissions management, financial reporting, and data mining tools.
-FaCTSTM is currently being used by over 280 of the Company's locations, and the Company anticipates rolling its remaining Canadian businesses and all newly acquired businesses into FaCTSTM by the end of the year.

 In addition, the Company's growth strategy has focused on strategically positioning itself as a viable succession plan solution for the independent, owner-operated funeral homes and cemeteries where owners are seeking to transition their business to a true operator.
 These funeral home and cemetery businesses offer a full range of traditional funeral and cemetery services, including many cremation options, and the Company plans to continue its acquisition growth strategy where opportunities are attractive and can be integrated with its existing operations or provide an entry to new markets.
-In 2020, 2021 and 2022, the Company spent approximately \$76 million, \$126 million, and \$94 million, respectively, on acquisitions, as detailed above under "General Development of the Business - Three Year History" and in the maps below:
+In 2021, 2022 and 2023, the Company spent approximately \$126 million, \$94 million, and \$54 million, respectively, on acquisitions, as detailed above under "General Development of the Business - Three Year History" and in the maps below: